 So, if you’re confused about exactly what those rules are, you’re not alone.

 It is essential that you comply with privacy rules, even during the current chaos, or risk getting hit with the consequences when things die down.
-By attending this upcoming 60-minute expert webinar, you’ll get answers to the following questions:
+By attending this 60-minute expert webinar, you’ll get answers to the following questions:

 - Pin down your obligation to inform family members in the same house of COVID-19 infection